mickaelpham/signature-form/README.md

 Signature Generator
 ===================

-This is a sample application using HTML/CSS/JS to display a form and generate an output (typically, a signature for emails) in the right panel.
+This is a sample application using HTML/CSS/JS to display a form and generate an output (typically, a signature for emails) in the right output panel.
+It's a simple way for you users to generate an unified but still customizable signature.

 Built with